RattleSN4K3/UT3-Snippet-Mutator-Ammos-AddNew/README.md

 - Search for the section `[Engine.StartupPackages]`
 - Add **`Package=XMutatorAmmoAddEditor`** after the section header

-This step is required to load the package at the startup of the editor which results into the _builder buttons_ being initialized. **Note**: To not conflict any cooking process, keep in mind to remove the startup package once you're down working with it.
+This step is required to load the package at the startup of the editor which results into the _builder buttons_ being initialized. **Note**: To not conflict any cooking process, keep in mind to remove the startup package once you're done working with it.

  You can continue using the mutator.